Lierrmm/Vite.NET/readme.md

+# DEPRECATED

+A more up to date package exists [here](https://github.com/Eptagone/Vite.AspNetCore)

 # Vite.NET

 Vite.NET is a library that allows you to easily implement Vite integrations in your ASP.NET Core Razor Pages and MVC applications.